Skip to Content

 Structure

-Some kind of structure is required, such as a beginning, middle, and end.
+Some kind of structure is required, such as an introduction, essay body paragraphs, and a conclusion.
 This simple structure is typical of an essay format, as well as other assignment writing tasks, which may not have a clearly articulated structure.

 Academic writing structure